The account of Nepali meter is wealthy and

 This movement was essentially the

-emergence of Nepali nationalism.
+appearance of Nepali nationalism.

-F. Emergence of Free Verse:
+F. Emergence of liberated Verse:

 •